roytang/blog/content/replies/2013/03/c8rp2xt/index.md

 - vita
 ---

-What is "We Stand Together"?\n\nTactics Ogre: Let Us Cling Together is easily best-in-class for the genre so you can ho ahead and get this without regret.
+What is "We Stand Together"?

+Tactics Ogre: Let Us Cling Together is easily best-in-class for the genre so you can ho ahead and get this without regret.